Assessing Trust in The Afghan Peace Deal

 • Crime is the fault of society, not the individual criminal.
 Poor criminals are entitled to what they take.
 Submitting to criminal predation is more virtuous than resisting it.

 • For a virtuous person, violence and war are never justified.
-It is always better to be a victim than to fight, or even to defend oneself.
-But “oppressed” people are allowed to use violence anyway, they are merely reflecting the evil of their oppressors.
+Being a victim is always better than fighting or defending oneself.
+But “oppressed” people are allowed to use violence anyway; they are merely reflecting the evil of their oppressors.

 • When confronted with terror, the only moral course for a Westerner is to apologize for past sins, understand the terrorist’s point of view, and make concessions.